 Fellow diversity spans across academic disciplines, life experiences, and career aspirations, providing an enriched learning environment, supporting students underserved in innovation programs.
 Fellows learn from one another as they participate in campus service projects, professional development, and peer-to-peer mentorship.
 Fellows are offered space to explore new ideas while gaining valuable skills in leadership, teaming, emerging tech, storytelling, and inclusive design.

-We define “diversity” broadly to include identity, gender, race, ethnicity, age and ability while expanding its meaning to include discipline, life experience, skills, perspective, and cognitive diversity.
+We define “diversity” broadly to include identity, gender, race, ethnicity, age, and ability while expanding its meaning to include discipline, life experience, skills, perspective, and cognitive diversity.
+Additionally, we recognize the specific challenges facing students from particular demographic groups that have historically faced discrimination and marginalization, including but not limited to underrepresented minority students (particularly Black, Latinx, and Native students), students with disabilities, LGBTQ+ students, undocumented students, students from low socioeconomic backgrounds, veterans, and first generation college students.
+We also recognize that diverse students bring a wide variety of strengths and cultural wealth that enrich our community.
+We recognize that diversity alone is not enough and that we also need to foster an inclusive and equitable community in which all our faculty, staff, and undergraduate and graduate students belong and thrive.
 We believe diverse teams develop better solutions, especially as those solutions will be used by diverse stakeholders.
 This diversity of lived and learned thought and experience is essential to solve the complex challenges facing society.
 We also ground the project experience in human-centered design which builds mindsets and skills in empathy and equity.
 Our student teams are designing tech solutions for society’s most marginalized populations which makes this mindset imperative to the work.

 Students leave the fellowship prepared to make an impact.
 Alumni continue their engagement in the program as mentors as they pursue higher education, enter the workforce, or launch their own ventures.